 How will you know you’re in Greece if you don’t take a walk by the beach, enjoying Athens’ beautiful seaside?
 Lucky for you, approximately 20 minutes from the center of Athens, you can find one of the most dazzling spots of the Attica region, the Athenian Riviera.
 Athens’ Riviera stretches along the Saronic Gulf, from Paleo Faliro to Cape Sounio, providing visitors with unmatched sea views and gorgeous beaches.
 Of course, there is no way for you to walk all of the 60 km of the coastline, however, you can walk some of it and enjoy the salty breeze on your skin.
 From smooth sandy beaches to rocky coves and from local traditional taverns to luxury restaurants and coffee shops, you will come across a diverse collection of places where you can rest and get refueled by mouthwatering delicacies.
 You can begin your stroll at Palaio Faliro and the Stavros Niarchos Cultural Foundation, take a detour around the Marina Flisvos, one of the prettiest Athenian marinas and the ultimate place to take photos, and continue toward Alimos and Glyfada, where you can end your walk with a refreshing dive into the public beach.
 Of course, there are plenty of additional spots ideal for a walk along the riviera, such as Lake Vouliagmeni, but unless you are a Marathon runner, you’re better off exploring them through a Sounio and the Temple of Poseidon tour!

 Don’t leave a moment of your trip to Athens untapped.
-Put on your most comfortable clothes, wear a hat, pack a big bottle of water and explore the city on foot like a true local.
+Put on your most comfortable clothes, wear a hat, pack a big bottle of water and make sure you read our Athens travel guide.
 It is cheaper than renting a vehicle, it will keep you fit and it will allow you to enjoy Greek cuisine guilt-free!